halalboro/fpga-accelerators/README.md

 Step 1 - Let's try the Resnet50 for Tensorflow2 </br>
          https://github.com/Xilinx/Vitis-AI/tree/3.0/model_zoo/model-list/tf2_resnet50_imagenet_224_224_7.76G_3.0

-Inside there's a model.yaml file that has the links for the model for specific cards or, like the one we're going to get, not quantized. </br>
+Inside this folder is a "model.yaml" file that has the links for models supported for specific cards (.xmodel) and the float & quantized files that we will use for our implementation. </br>
-The model.yaml file also provides us with an xmodel file for KV260 directly, but we will not use it as it gives errors frequently. </br>
+The model.yaml file also provides us with an xmodel file for the KV260 directly, but we will not use it as it is full of bugs. </br>

 Vitis has a model zoo with a lot of models to test. </br>
 https://github.com/Xilinx/Vitis-AI/tree/3.0/model_zoo </br>